great-expectations/great_expectations/docs/docusaurus/docs/components/warnings/_cli_removal.md

-:::caution Update in progress
+:::caution In progress

-The Great Expectations CLI is deprecated.
-This topic will be updated soon to reflect this functionality change.
+The Great Expectations CLI is no longer the preferred method for implementing and configuring Great Expectations.
+This topic will be updated soon to reflect this change.
+For more information, see [this CLI blog post](https://greatexpectations.io/blog/).

 :::